 The basic architecture of Kafka is organized around a few key terms: topics, producers, consumers, and brokers.

 All Kafka messages are organized into topics.
 If you wish to send a message you send it to a specific topic and if you wish to read a message you read it from a specific topic.
-A consumer of topics pulls messages off of a Kafka topic while producers push messages into a Kafka topic.
+A consumer pulls messages off of a Kafka topic while producers push messages into a Kafka topic.
 Lastly, Kafka, as a distributed system, runs in a cluster.
 Each node in the cluster is called a Kafka broker.

 Anatomy of a Kafka Topic